Managing mental health

 Rethink mental Illness helpline, 0808 801 0525 (open 9.30am to 4pm, Monday to Friday)

 The Mix supports adults under 25.
-They have a helpline, email and live chat service where you can talk to an adviser about anything you're worried about.
+They offer an online service where you can talk to an adviser about anything you're worried about.
+The website has lots of advice and videos to watch.

-The Silver Line is a free and confidential helpline for older people.
+The Silver Line 0800 4 70 80 90 is a free and confidential helpline for people over 55.
 They provide information, friendship and advice to older people.
 It's open 24 hours a day, every day of the year.

 Finding a counsellor or therapist